Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10 - Deletes all the regular files with a .js extension 11 - counts the number of directories and sub directories in the current directory 12 - script that displays the 10 newest files in the current directory
+10 - Deletes all the regular files with a .js extension 11 - counts the number of directories and sub directories in the current directory 12 - script that displays the 10 newest files in the current directory 13 - script takes a list of words as input and prints only words that appear exactly once